 Available sizes: X-Small, Small/Medium, Medium/Large, X-Large

 Like with any chew toy, we recommend monitoring your dog's use of the Maplestick.
-Once it gets worn down, it can get a rough and sharp surface that can be abrasive to your dog's mouth or paws as well as human bystanders.
-Also, small little bits can get chewed off and could end up on the floor or getting swallowed.
-We recommend consulting with your vet if you have any questions or concerns.Available Sizes: Small, Medium, Large
+Once it gets worn down, it can get a rough and sharp surface that can be abrasive to your dog's mouth or paws and human bystanders.
+Small little bits can also get chewed off and could end up on the floor or getting swallowed.
+We recommend consulting with your vet if you have any questions or concerns.

-One of the heavier-duty flying discs available on the pet market, the West Paw Zogoflex Zisc Dog Frisbee is made from a soft, pliable rubber that is both durable and comfortable to handle.
+One of the heavier-duty flying discs available on the pet market, the West Paw Zogoflex Zisc is made from a soft, pliable rubber that is both durable and comfortable to handle.
 The heavier weight helps maintain flight in windier conditions and helps withstand wear and tear from tough chewers or tuggers.
 The deep rim shape means that the disc can double as a food or water bowl and is even dishwasher safe, and the bright colors make it easy to find in the grass or bushes.